One Spark (event): Creator projects

 The essence of the event are the Creator projects.
 People can visit Creators as they demonstrate their ideas in Venues located throughout downtown Jacksonville.
 People can contribute to the ones they want to see funded.

 Creators are people with ideas in art, innovation, music, science, and technology that turn them into Projects to showcase at the festival.
 A Project is a specific plan, design or undertaking with a clear end.
 A Project can be at any stage of development but will eventually be completed, and something will be produced as a result.

 Pitch Decks

 Pitch Decks are platform for Creators to reach a large audience and communicate their ideas in a short period of time.
 Creators are scheduled to take on the stage and pitch their Projects to a larger audience.
 This helps promote their idea and increase their chance of getting funded.

 Entertainment, food and beer

 The event features first-rate entertainment all day and well into the night.
-Attendees can also visit Food Villages featuring exclusive tastes from some of the city’s best chefs and favorite food trucks.
+Attendees can also visit Food Villages featuring exclusive tastes from some of the city's best chefs and favourite food trucks.
 There is also a Beer Village where visitors can get locally crafted beer.